HOPE FOR THE HOMELANDS

-Hope for the Homelands is a non-profit, Indigenous-owned organization, with a fundamental goal of restoring HOPE to the people of Indian Country.
+Hope for the Homelands is a Non-profit, Indigenous owned organization, with a fundamental goal of restoring HOPE to the people of Indian Country.
 We are a diverse group of tribal members with a shared desire to help bring positive change in the areas where our communities need it most.
 The organization represents an important dream that has been long in the planning.
-After the fist big event on June 16th 2017, and follow on events, we processed after action reports with sessions learned that have provided valuable insight to our strengths and weaknesses.
-These lessons have allowed us to be better prepared for future endeavors.
-The experiences have taught us what to expect when confronted with challenges unique to Indian Country.
+After the first big event in 2017, and follow on events, we processed after action reports with lessons learned that have provided valuable insight to our strengths and weaknesses.
+These lessons have allowed us to be better prepared for future events and endeavors.
+The experiences taught us what to expect when confronted with challenges unique to Indian Country.
 What made the events most valuable was the support and appreciation, along with feedback received from the local communities, and most important was the opportunity to gather in healing & positivity.

-Indian Country has long been suffering from poverty and alcohol abuse.
-Meth and other drugs have been on the rise, destroying families and eroding the very fabric of our culture.
+Indian Country has long been suffering from poverty.
+Substance and alcohol abuse is on the rise, destroying families and eroding the very fabric of our culture.
 With many having no sense of hope, these issues along with others, have been significant factors in causing domestic abuse, rape, suicides, missing and murdered indigenous women and many other areas of hurt and pain.
 Hope for the Homelands aims to restore hope through our events and many projects.
 The events themselves are geared towards creating awareness and providing direction to combat and overcome these challenges.
 Set up consists of securing the proper venue for the area with maximum local participation.
 The agenda holds a series of different events such as:

-- Runway Fashion Show – showing designers & models of all ages including elders.
+- Runway Fashion Show – showcasing designers & models of all ages including elders.

-- Performances – aspiring talent, local and worldwide, showcasing anything from music to comedy acts, and performers.
+- Performances – aspiring and professional talent, local and worldwide, showcasing anything from music, dance, and comedy performances.

 - Motivational Speakers – headline celebrities, people with a positive message and community member success stories.
-We want to hear from those in leadership positions, to include but not limited to, tribal leaders, program directors, educations, successful business owners, entrepreneurs, college graduates, active duty & military vets, as well as alcohol & drug abuse recoveries.
+We want to hear from those in leadership positions, to include but not limited to, motivational speakers, public figures, tribal leaders, program directors, educators, successful business owners, entrepreneurs, college graduates, active duty & military vets, as well as alcohol & drug abuse recoveries.
 All those willing to inspire others by sharing their story and journey.

 - Kids Activities – carnival activities, snack foods, and games.

-- Vendors – recovery programs with signup sheets and pamphlets, informational & educational booths, handmade crafts & jewelry, plate sales, merchandise clothing, etc.
+- Vendors – recovery programs with signup sheets and pamphlets, workforce informational & educational booths, handmade crafts & jewelry, plate sales, merchandise, clothing, etc.

 These events will bring opportunities to the people to get the help they need and the chance to talk about their problems openly with others who can relate or have experienced the same trauma in their lives.
 We can provide guidance and awareness to what problems are bringing the most harm to our communities.
 We can all work together to put a stop to it.